lbaehren/docker-mettools/doc/04_help.md

 docker rmi $(docker images -a -q)
 ~~~~

-NOTE: It will remove all images from all users on this machine!
-In order to remove individual images:
+WARNING: It will remove all images from all users on this machine!

+In order to remove individual images, do the following:

 ~~~~
 docker rmi <image-id>